Bioglitter™ response to ARU study recently reported on by the BBC, The Guardian and Cosmetics Business.

 We have read with interest the findings of the Applied Ecology Research Group (Anglia Ruskin University, Cambridge) in the scientific paper ‘All that glitters is litter?
 Ecological impacts of conventional versus biodegradable glitter in a freshwater habitat’.
 This paper is the basis for the media reports issued on the 15th October.

 - The study was conducted in July 2018.
 Genuine Bioglitter™ products even back then were state of the art and in the years since, Bioglitter™ technology has moved further on.
 Four out of our five product ranges now achieving OK biodegradable WATER certification from TÜV Austria.

 - The study claims that only the core of eco glitters are tested for biodegradability and eco toxicity and coatings ignored.
-This is factually incorrect and NOT the case with Bioglitter™ products.
+This is not the case with Bioglitter™ products.
 Testing and certification takes into account the whole product and eco-toxicity.
 It’s now been acknowledged by the authors that genuine Bioglitter™ is tested as a whole finished product and part of the TÜV certification criteria is eco-toxicity evaluation.

 - We estimate the test environments to be significantly overdosed, upwards of 1000 times greater than might reasonably be expected in terms of glitter as a proportion of all microplastic pollution.

 - Even inorganic non-biodegradable effect products, such as natural mica and synthetic mica (inorganic mineral material) are shown to have an impact.
 This suggests that heavily overloading a micro test environment will have some sort of effect.
 For example, if you pile sand on grass, it will have an effect on the grass beneath.

 - The study does not take into account that a product like genuine Bioglitter™ biodegrades in natural, fresh water environments, it does not persist and therefore does not build up over time.

 - Ronald Britton is the world’s only glitter manufacturer to already offer products that are certified ‘OK biodegradable WATER’ by TÜV Austria.
 This is the highest level of independent certification for freshwater biodegradability in the world.